Earl of Clarendon: Second creation of the title

 Several other members of this branch of the Villiers family have also gained distinction.
 Thomas Hyde Villiers, second son of George Villiers (third son of the first Earl), represented three constituencies in the House of Commons before his early death in 1832.
 His son Reverend Charles Villiers was the father of 1) Edward Cecil Villiers, a Rear-Admiral in the Royal Navy, whose son Sir Michael Villiers was a vice-admiral in the Royal Navy and Fourth Sea Lord from 1960 to 1963, and 2) Ernest Amherst Villiers, Liberal Member of Parliament for Brighton from 1906 to 1910.
 The successful businessman and racehorse owner Charles Villiers (born 1963) who co-founded the local newspaper company Score Press Limited, which was sold for £155 million in 2005, is the great-great-great grandson of the aforementioned Thomas Villiers MP.
 Charles Pelham Villiers, third son of George Villiers, was a prominent Liberal politician and served as President of the Poor Law Board (with a seat in the cabinet) from 1859 to 1866.
 Between 1890 and 1898 he was Father of the House of Commons.

 The Conservative politician Theresa Villiers is the great-great-great-granddaughter of Edward Ernest Villiers, fourth son of George Villiers.
 Henry Montagu Villiers, fifth son of George Villiers, was Bishop of Durham from 1860 until his death the following year.
 Sir Francis Hyde Villiers, fourth and youngest son of the fourth Earl, was a diplomat and served as British Ambassador to Belgium from 1919 to 1920.
 His grandson was the actor James Villiers.

 The family main home is Holywell House, Swanmore, Hampshire.
-The family's main home 1753-1923 was the largest of the three main manors of Watford, the Grove which is today a hotel in Sarratt (civil parish).
+The family's main home from 1753 to 1923 was the largest of the three main manors of Watford, the Grove, which is today a hotel in Sarratt (civil parish).

 The Earls of Clarendon had the property of Kenilworth Castle in 1670-1937.